embodied-computation-group/systole/source/index.rst

 * The `readInWaiting()` method

-Will read all the availlable bytes (up to 10 seconds of recording).
-When inserted into a while loop, it allows to record PPG signal in parallel with other commands.
+Will read all the available bytes (up to 10 seconds of recording).
+When inserted into a while loop, it allows recording PPG signal in parallel with other commands.

 .. code-block:: python